-The use of import on single definitions, groups of definitions, definitions of the same kind etc. may lead to situations where the same definition is referred to more than once.
+The use of import on single definitions, groups of definitions, definitions of the same kind, etc., may lead to situations where the same definition is referred to more than once.
 In such cases the definition shall be imported only once.

-NOTE: The mechanisms to resolve such ambiguities e.g., overwriting and sending warnings to the user, are outside the scope of the present document and should be provided by TTCN-3 tools.
+NOTE - The mechanisms to resolve such ambiguities, e.g. overwriting and sending warnings to the user, are outside the scope of this Recommendation and should be provided by TTCN-3 tools.